Home Inspection, Roofing

 Using A Drone Is Overall More Effective And More Efficient

-Using a high-quality drone to perform a roof inspection is less expensive, faster, more comprehensive, and is far more efficient.
+Using a high-quality drone to inspect a roof is less expensive, faster, more comprehensive, and far more efficient.

 The results of this very comprehensive inspection are available within minutes in most cases.
-Rendering 3D models of the roof may take more time, but overall the turnaround time of a roof inspection performed with a drone is about one-third of the overall time of a manual inspection.
+Rendering 3D models of the roof may take more time, but overall, the turnaround time of a roof inspection performed with a drone is about one-third of the overall time of a manual review.

 How Much Does A Drone Roof Inspection Cost?